danielamadori/Simulator-BPMN-CPI/README.md

 ### Place Structure

-A place contains all method of pm4py Place class and also has some additional attributes to access easier in properties dictionary of pm4py Place class.
+A place inherits all pm4py Place methods and also has some additional attributes to access easier in properties dictionary of pm4py Place class.

 * region_label: label of the region that generated this place.